r09g/iadc/verification/post_layout_sim_readme.txt

 # Setting-Up Simulation Files
 #-------------------------------------------------------------------------
 1. In design/analog_modulator/netlist folder, run convert_s130.sh on the Magic VLSI tool extracted LVS SPICE netlist to generate the netlist with proper Cadence formatting.
 Use LVS netlist because it contains the necessary decap cells.
 2. Generate layout GDS file from Magic VLSI tool.
-Make the ports but do not flatten the design in Magic.
+Set FLAT to 0 (do not flatten the design in Magic).

 #-------------------------------------------------------------------------
 # Cadence-Side Procedure
 #-------------------------------------------------------------------------
+1. GDS Stream-in
-1. GDS Stream-In (note top cell name)
+    - Add top cell name
+    - Add layermap file /skywater/V2.1.302/LIBS/S130/S8_to_S130.layermap
+    - Run translate
-2. Add diffusion layer for all ntaps and ptaps.
+2. Add diffusion layer for all ntaps and ptaps (OBSOLETE: Use layermap file)
 3. Calibre LVS
     - Add rules
     - Specify input SPICE netlist